Kaiqi-Liang/CITS3005-Project/README.md

 conda env create --file kr.yml
 ```

-If it already exists rename the file `kr.yml` to something else that does not exist and run the command again with the new file name, then the virtual environment.
+If it already exists rename the file `kr.yml` to something else that does not exist and run the command again with the new file name, then activate the virtual environment.

 ```bash
 conda activate kr